wsmoak/wsmoak.github.io/_posts/2015-07-05-phoenix-on-heroku.md

 My elixir_buildpack.config file now contains:
 <pre>
-config_vars_to_export=(DATABASE_URL SECRET_KEY_BASE DATABASE_USERNAME DATABASE_PASSWORD)
+config_vars_to_export=(DATABASE_URL SECRET_KEY_BASE)
 </pre>

-This doesn't actually add a database to the Heroku environment, but we'll leave that for a future (or someone else's) post.
+We haven't actually added a database to the Heroku environment yet, but we'll leave that for a future (or someone else's) post.

 Note: secret_key_base is not database related, it's for cookie session storage.
 See the [Sessions][sessions] Guide for more info.

-Thanks to ericmj, HashNuke, and chrismccord in #elixir-lang on freenode as well as gjaldon for the buildpack.
+Thanks to ericmj, HashNuke, chrismccord, and gjaldon in #elixir-lang on freenode.

-The code for this example is available at <https://github.com/wsmoak/hello_phoenix_heroku>
+The code for this example is available at <https://github.com/wsmoak/hello_phoenix_heroku/tree/20150705>

 ### References
 * [Elixir][elixir]